 - Basic computer knowledge

-This detailed step-by-step course guides users through the meticulous process of converting daylight Interior & Exteriors scenes into Night ones, whilst fine-tuning the Lights, Shaders, Textures, Renders, and the PostProduction ; using 3ds Max, Vray and Photoshop.
+This detailed step-by-step course guides users through the meticulous process of converting a daylight exterior scene into a Night one, whilst fine-tuning the Lights, Shaders, Textures, Renders, and the PostProduction ; using 3ds Max, Vray and Photoshop.

 Furthermore, the course comes with Project Files, 3d Models, Textures, PSD files (Photoshop), and much more.